graphops/file-hosting-service/README.md

 - [ ] Subfile server
   - [ ] Initialize service; for one subfile, take (ipfs_hash, local_path)
     - [ ] Take a subfile IPFS hash and get the file using IPFS client
-    - [ ] Parse yaml file for all the chunk_file hashes using Yaml parser
+    - [ ] Parse yaml file for all the chunk_file hashes using Yaml parser, construct the subfile object
-    - [ ] Loop through all chunk_file hashes
-      - [ ] Take a chunk_file IPFS hash and get the chunk_file schema using IPFS client
-      - [ ] Parse yaml file for all the chunk hashes using Yaml parser
       - [ ] Take metainfo of chunk_file and search for access by the local_path
       - [ ] Verify the local version satisfy the chunk hashes
-    - [ ] Once all chunk_files are verified, verify the subfile
-    - [ ] Once verified, add to file to the service availability endpoint / allocate on-chain
+    - [ ] Once all verified, add to file to the service availability endpoint
-  - [ ] Start with a default cost model, allow updates for pricing per byte
   - [ ] Upon receiving a service request (ipfs_hash, range, receipt)
     - [ ] Check if ipfs_hash is available
     - [ ] Check if range is valid against the subfile and the specific chunk_file
     - [ ] Valid and store receipt
     - [ ] Read in the requested chunk
     - [ ] Construct response and respond (determine if streaming is necessary)
+  - [ ] Start with free service and requiring a free query auth token
+    - [ ] then add default cost model, allow updates for pricing per byte
+    - [ ] with paid service, validate receipts pricing wrt cost model
   - [ ] Runs TAP agent for receipt management
-- [ ] Client
+- [ ] Subfile Client
   - [ ] Request (ipfs_hash, budget) from the chain after reading the subfile manifest
     - [ ] This may live somewhere else (Gateway?)
       - [ ] Read subfile manifest and construct receipts using budget and chunk sizes
       - [ ] Ping indexer endpoints for pricing and performances, run indexer selection
       - [ ] Construct and send requests (may be parallel) to indexer endpoints
   - [ ] Wait for the responses (For now, assume that the response chunks correspond with the verifiable chunks)
+    - [ ] Keeps track of the downloaded and missing pieces, continually requesting missing pieces until the complete file is obtained
     - [ ] Upon receiving a response, verify the chunk data in the chunk_file
       - [ ] if failed, blacklist the indexer
     - [ ] Once all chunks for a file has been received, verify the file in subfile (should be vacuously true)
   - [ ] Once all file has been received and verified, terminate and notify client

 <!-- ### Client